 Back to top

-TEXAS Grants -- These grants are available to students who meet both specific academic criteria as well as demonstrated financial need based on available funding.
-Eligible students must be Texas residents, graduate from a public or accredited private high school in Texas no earlier than Fall 1998 or receive an Associate degree in May 2001 or later, must complete the recommended high school curriculum or its equivalent, and not be convicted of a felony or a crime involving a controlled substance.
-The priority deadline for first-time applicants is March 15.
-For a complete list of TEXAS Grant criteria, including the Priority Model Requirements, go to www.collegeforalltexans.com.
+TEXAS Grant -- This grant is available to students who are Texas residents and meet both specific academic criteria as well as demonstrated financial need based on available funding.
+The priority deadline for first-time applicants is March 15th.
+For a complete list of TEXAS Grant eligibility criteria, including the Priority Model Requirements, click here: College For All Texans.
 Available funding and maximum award amounts are determined by the Texas state legislature.
-New students who wish to be reviewed for TEXAS Grant eligibility may complete the TEXAS Grant Interest Form.
+New students who wish to be reviewed for TEXAS Grant eligibility may contact our office or complete the TEXAS Grant Interest Form.